bonitasoft/bonita-doc/md/configure-client-of-bonita-bpm-engine.md

 ```

 The same kind of configuration is possible if you use some other dependency management tool like gradle or ivy.
 If you do not use any management tool, you have to include the _jboss-client.jar_ to your classpath.
-It is available in the Wildfly bundle in the $WILDFLY_HOME/bin/client folder.
+It is available in the WildFly bundle in the $WILDFLY_HOME/bin/client folder.

 *Create a property file* named `jboss-ejb-client.properties`, to the client classpath.
-It contains information needed to make the remote connection, including the username and password of the user you created in the Wildfly console, as shown below:
+It contains information needed to make the remote connection, including the username and password of the user you created in the WildFly console, as shown below:

 ```
 endpoint.name=client-endpoint